Rillwz/Rillwz/README.md

 ## Hi Folks 👋

-My Name Yusril Ihsanul Alim and I'm a Software Developer. <br>
+My Name Yusril Ihsanul Alim and I'm a Self-Taught Developer. <br>
 I'm from Indonesia, living in Sampang and currently working on paper.

 ## Blog & Website

-You can find out my latest articles in here <a href="http://Rillwz.Medium.com">Rillwz.Medium.com</a>
+You can find out my latest articles in here <a href="http://Rillwz.Medium.com">Rillwz.Medium</a> <br>

 ## Interest